Sindri-Labs/sindri-js/README.md

 ### Linting Circuits

-You can run `sindri lint` from within your circuit project directory to perform local checks that your circuit is valid and ready to be compiled.
+You can run `sindri lint` from within your circuit project directory to perform local checks to ensure your circuit is valid and ready for compilation.
 This will not actually compile your circuit, but will perform basic checks to uncover issues that would prevent your circuit from compiling successfully.

 ```bash